Skip to main content

 1. Restrain pets.

 Pets are wonderful companions, but they can also get underfoot and cause us to trip.
 If your pet tends to hang out right by your feet or tends to bump into you, it can increase your risk of falling.
 Consider keeping pets in a room where you usually only sit, such as the living room.
 You can use baby gates or body leashes to keep them out of the kitchen and bathroom and off the stairs.
-Training can also teach them to stay away from your feet, both inside your house and when you are walking them outside.
+Training can also teach pets to stay away from your feet, both inside your house and during walks outside.

-Throw rugs and area rugs can buckle or have edges that roll up to catch your feet, creating a tripping hazard.
-It’s best to remove uninstalled, unsecured rugs.
+Remove loose throw rugs.
+Items, such as loose carpets and area rugs, can buckle or have edges that don't lie flat and can catch your feet, creating a tripping hazard.
+It's best to remove uninstalled, unsecured rugs.

 3. Illuminate dark areas.